-If all of these people love this product, it must be good right?
-FOMO can also be used with your content marketing efforts or on social media for example.
+If all of these people love this product, it must be good, right?
+For example, FOMO can also be used with your content marketing efforts or on social media.

-A third example for which the numbers of the crowds are often used is to showcase the number of email subscribers on the mailing list of a company.
+A third example for which the numbers of the crowds are often used is to showcase the number of email subscribers on a company’s mailing list.

-It shows the potential subscribers that if they don’t subscribe they would be missing out on all the great content and valuable tips that these people are receiving.
+It shows the potential subscribers that if they don’t subscribe, they will be missing out on all the great content and valuable tips that these people are receiving.

-As we already stated at our first example of social proof, 92% of people trust a recommendation from a friend.
-Having people share your products they value on social media is, therefore, a powerful option.
+As we already stated in our first example of social proof, 92% of people trust a recommendation from a friend.
+Having people share the products they value on social media is a powerful option.

 Whether it is something simple as a widget on your website that shows the faces of the people who liked your brand on Facebook (it automatically shows your friends first), Twitter’s display of people you follow that also follow another person, or companies using rewards for sharing their products.
 All of them can be used to great advantage for your brand.